Some Tur\'{a}n-type results for the signless Laplacian spectral radius: Main results

 \begin{theorem}[Nikiforov \cite{Niki2009jgt}] Let $k\ge 2$ and $F$ be a graph with $\chi (F)=k+1$.
 For every $\varepsilon >0$, there exist $\delta >0$ and $n_0$ such that if $G$ is an $F$-free graph on $n\ge n_0$ vertices with $\lambda(G)\ge (1- \frac{1}{k} - \delta) n$, then $G$ can be obtained from $T_{n,k}$ by adding and deleting at most $\varepsilon n^2$ edges. \end{theorem}

-Li and Peng \cite{LP2022} provided an alternative proof of Theorem \ref{thm-Nik-stability} by using the graph removal lemma.
-Much like the classical Erd\H{o}s--Simonovits stability theorem, which has been fundamental in extremal graph theory, the spectral stability theorem has emerged as a pivotal tool in spectral extremal graph theory.
+The spectral stability theorem has emerged as a pivotal and fundamental tool in spectral extremal graph theory.
 Its significance is underscored by its critical role in resolving numerous spectral extremal problems, as evidenced by recent applications in works such as \cite{DKLNTW2021, FTZ2024, NWK2022, Wang2022}.

 We give an extension of Theorem \ref{thm-Nik-stability} in terms of the signless Laplacian spectral radius.

 \begin{theorem} Let $k\ge 3$ and $F$ be a graph with $\chi(F)=k+1$.
 For every $\varepsilon>0$, there exist $\sigma>0$ and $n_{0}$ such that if $G$ is an $F$-free graph on $n\geq n_{0}$ vertices with $q(G)\geq2(1- \frac{1}{k}-\sigma)n$, then $G$ can be obtained from $T_{n,k}$ by adding and deleting at most $\varepsilon n^2$ edges. \end{theorem}